DetionDX/xingdi.github.io/_pages/about.md

 News
 ======
-* 2023.11: Our paper [Transform-Equivariant Consistency Learning for Temporal Sentence Grounding](https://arxiv.org/pdf/2305.04123.pdf) was accepted in IEEE Transactions on Multimedia
+* 2023.11: Our paper [Transform-Equivariant Consistency Learning for Temporal Sentence Grounding](https://arxiv.org/pdf/2305.04123.pdf) was accepted in ACM Transactions on Multimedia Computing, Communications, and Applications
 * 2023.10: Our paper [ProS: Facial Omni-Representation Learning via Prototype-based Self-Distillation](https://arxiv.org/pdf/2311.01929.pdf) was accepted in WACV 2024
 * 2022.11: Our paper [Hypotheses tree building for one-shot temporal sentence localization](https://arxiv.org/pdf/2301.01871.pdf) was accepted in AAAI 2023
 * 2022.10: Our paper [Rethinking the video sampling and reasoning strategies for temporal sentence grounding](https://arxiv.org/pdf/2301.00514.pdf) was accepted in Findings of EMNLP 2022